hoozierdaddy17/Mood-Based-Music-Recommendation-System-ML/Emotion Based Music Recommendations/README.md

-# CSOC-ML-EmotionBasedRecommendationSystem
+# ML-EmotionBasedRecommendationSystem

-This project basically involves detecting emotions from the video of a user using OpenCV and predicting songs from Spotify corresponding to the users mood from the emotions detected.
+This project detects emotions from a video of a user using OpenCV and predicts songs from Spotify corresponding to the user's mood from the emotions detected.

-To predict songs based on user moods I decided to clusters my liked songs into 6 playlists corresponding to 6 emotions- "Fear, Happy, Angry, Surprised, Sad and Neutral".
-To do so I had to accomplish the following tasks:

-->**Acquire Data**- I used data from the Spotify Dataset 1921–2020 found on Kaggle.
-Spotify Dataset 1921–2020 contains more than 160,000 songs collected from Spotify Web API, and also you can find data grouped by artist, year, or genre in the data section.(I have uploaded the dataset here as well for reference.)
-It provides a large variety of features; however, I used 8 features for describing a song i,e acousticness, danceability, liveness, energy, instrumentalness, loudness, speechiness and valence as I found them to be of more use while detecting the mood of a song.

-->**Build a clustering model**- I ended up using the K-Means Clustering Algorithm, which is used to determine distributions in data.
-It is an unsupervised learning algorithm that groups similar data points into k groups by calculating distances to centroids.
-To attain that goal it looks for a predefined number (k) of clusters.
-Since I wanted to cluster my songs into 6 playlists corresponding to 6 emotions I chose to set the number k to 6 here although the elbow plot favoured setting it to 4 or 5 to be the optimal choice.

-->**Find out an appropriate classifier and train on the data acquired**- Considering that I had now obtained labels as our clusters, I could now easily implement a classification algorithm that would help classify my saved songs on Spotify.
-Furthermore, it would allow us to classify recommended songs and separate them into different playlists to serve the purpose of our problem.
-In my notebook we can find four models compared in terms of accuracy score, which are K-Neighbors Classifier, Random Forest Classifier, Support Vector Classifier and Naive Bayes.
-Support Vector Classifier(with kernel set to linear) turned out to be the best model in terms of accuracy score, which made up roughly 0.988, hence I went ahead with using it for future classification.

-->**Classify my songs and separate them into playlists**- Spotify’s API provides a set of useful functions for this purpose.I was able to obtain a dataset of all the songs I've liked.
-I then went ahead to classify my liked songs using the classifier mentioned above.
-Finally, I sorted my songs into 6 different playlists representing these categories.
+First, the project clusters the user's liked songs into 6 playlists corresponding to 6 emotions: **fear, happy, angry, surprised, sad, and neutral**.
+This is done by using the **Spotify Dataset 1921–2020** found on Kaggle and the **K-Means Clustering Algorithm**.
+The K-Means Clustering Algorithm is an unsupervised learning algorithm that groups similar data points into **k** groups by calculating distances to centroids.
+In this project, **k** is set to 6.

 [Cluster 0](https://open.spotify.com/playlist/6yvDfcDh1my9pIXWGYLq2k?si=be35a1842c3b40e0) has high values of danceability and low values of speechiness and valence and could correspond to songs one might listen to when feeling fear and wants to divert their mind with high tempo song.